bahleg/bahleg/README.md

-PhD, research engineer at Skoltech,
+PhD, research engineer at SK,

 researcher at Antiplagiat,